A trial of hydroxychloroquine with imatinib for chronic myeloid leukaemia (CHOICES)

 Very rarely, if you take hydroxychloroquine for a long period of time, it can affect your eyesight.
 So, people taking it in this trial have regular eye tests.

-There is more information about possible side effects of imatinib on CancerHelp UK.
-There may be some side effects caused by having both drugs at the same time that doctors don’t know about yet.
+We have more information about the possible side effects of imatinib but there may be some side effects caused by having both drugs at the same time that doctors don’t know about yet.

 For more information

 Please note: we cannot help you to join a specific trial.
 Unless we state otherwise in this trial summary, you need to print this page and take it to your own doctor to discuss.